 really "right" for them.
 Check the "Why a Club Amp?" page and I'll explain more of what I mean.

 My first "custom" vacuum tube guitar amp dates back to 1966.
 I was still in high school.
 I'd been playing a Gibson Les Paul gold-top with P-90s through a small Ampeg.
 I wanted more power.
 That first custom amp was straight out of the RCA Tube Manual, a 50W class AB beauty.
-It used 7027A output tubes (not common to guitar amps though Trayner, Ampeg and a few others have used them) and was really intended for hifi applications.
+It used 7027A output tubes (not common to guitar amps though Trayner, Ampeg and a few others have used them).
 It was a very good amp.
 With the help of the best custom builder I could find in Portland, Oregon I was off to a great start.
 I learned the importance of good materials, good layout and good workmanship.
 The transformers specified by RCA were really top-notch.
 In the years since that first amp I learned that "off-the-shelf" transformers just aren't what they used to be.
 I also learned that it takes time, patience and attention to detail to build a great amp by hand.
 That first amp was a thing of beauty.
 I regret that I sold it to help pay for my final year of college.
 I wish I could show it to you now.
 I do still have the 2 x 15 cab that I built to use with that first amp.

 In 1967 I was off to engineering school at Oregon State University to become the next Leo Fender or Con Sundholm (founder of Sunn Amplifiers, an Oregon product).
 Little did I know that OSU had just discontinued it's last vacuum tube design class.
 Semiconductors had become "the thing".
 So, I studied semiconductor design and physics and headed off to Silicon Valley when I graduated OSU.